Do travel insurance providers check medical records?

 My health situation has changed since I took out my policy.
 What do I need to do, and will my provider check my medical record?

-If you have any changes to your health after you take out a travel insurance policy, you’ll need to let your insurance provider know, whether it’s a single-trip policy you took out at the time of booking or an annual policy.
-Travel insurance companies might call this ‘ongoing duty of disclosure’ or ‘change in health’.
-Check to see what your policy says – many will have a clause that says something like: “If, after purchasing this policy, any insured person develops a new medical condition, or has a change in a medical condition already declared to us, you must contact us.”
+Travel insurance providers might call this ‘ongoing duty of disclosure’ or ‘change in health’.
+Check to see what your policy says – many will have a clause that says something like: “if, after purchasing this policy, any insured person develops a new medical condition, or has a change in a medical condition already declared to us, you must contact us.”

 When you tell your insurance provider about a change in health, they might: